OlimilO1402/XL_Menubar/README.md

 The class Menubar holds and manages the Frame-control and all MenubarItem-objects and paints it due to the users mouse-actions.
 The class MenubarItem holds and manages the Frame-control for the menuitems and all the Menuitem-objects and paints it due to the users mouse-actions.
 The class MenuItem holds and manages an Image-control and a Label-Control and draws it due to the users mouse actions.
+You maybe also want to have a look at the menubar repo: [XL_Toolbar](https://github.com/OlimilO1402/XL_Toolbar)

 ![XL_Menubar Image](Resources/XLMenubar.png "XL_Menubar Image")